emman123667/student-manager-system-python-cs50p/README.md

 ## config.py

 This is the configuration file that is imported in the main program (project.py).
-Inside the file, there is a constant called "SCHOOLNAME".
+Inside the file, there is a variable called "SCHOOLNAME".
 This will store the name of the school that can be used to generate registration IDs for new students.

 How to change:<br>
 ``SCHOOLNAME = "<school name>"``<br>